On the singular loci of higher secant varieties of Veronese embeddings: Case of 4-th secant variety of Veronese embedding

-In this section we aim to prove Theorem~\ref{sing_4th_Vero} as an investigation of the singular loci of the \ti{fourth} secant variety (i.e. $k=4$) of any Veronese variety.
-This theorem consists of one part dealing with singularity and non-singularity of points in full-secant loci (i.e. $m=3$) and the other part for points in the subsecant loci.
-So, we'll obtain Theorem~\ref{sing_4th_Vero} by proving Theorem~\ref{sing_4th_Vero_gen} (Part (i) of Theorem~\ref{sing_4th_Vero}) and Corollary \ref{sing_4th_Vero_sub} (Part (ii) and (iii) of it).
+In this section we aim to prove Theorem~\ref{sing_4th_Vero} as an investigation of the singular loci of the \ti{fourth} secant variety (i.e., $k=4$) of any Veronese variety.
+This theorem consists of one part dealing with the (non-)singularity of points in full-secant loci (i.e., $m=3$) and the other part for points in the maximum subsecant loci $\SSigM[n]{4,d}$.
+So, we will obtain Theorem~\ref{sing_4th_Vero} by proving Theorem~\ref{sing_4th_Vero_gen} (Part (i) of Theorem~\ref{sing_4th_Vero}) and Corollary \ref{sing_4th_Vero_sub} (Part (ii) and (iii) of Theorem~\ref{sing_4th_Vero}).